 The changes approved Monday adjust the weight given to specific types of courses, starting with students in the Class of 2023.
 Advanced Placement (AP) and International Baccalaureate (IB) courses will be given a 6.0 weight, while dual credit, Pre-AP, Independent Study and Mentorship (ISM), Academic Decathlon and Project Lead the Way (PLTW) courses will have a 5.5 weight.
 On-level courses will continue to be weighted 5.0 for the purposes of GPA for rank.

 In addition, beginning with the Class of 2021, juniors and seniors will have the option to designate one athletics or fine arts course each year to drop from the GPA for rank calculation.
-Students must have had continuous enrollment for three or four years.
 This option, which is voluntary and only applies to athletics and fine arts courses, is designed to encourage students to continue to pursue their interests and passions, without worrying about a potential negative impact to their GPA for rank.

 “These changes support Frisco ISD’s commitment to being student-centered and learning-centered,” said Chief Academic Officer Katie Kordel.
 “Frisco ISD offers an exceptional number of high-quality learning opportunities, and a student’s course selections should be based on his or her unique interests, needs, learning goals and college and career aspirations rather than the GPA weight of courses.”